timothyf/mlb-data-lab/README.md

 ## Inspiration

-This project was inspired by the pitching summary project from Thomas Nestico.
+This project was inspired by my time working in the R&D department of the Washington Nationals, and the pitching summary project from Thomas Nestico.
 Here is a link to an article describing his project:

 https://medium.com/@thomasjamesnestico/creating-the-perfect-pitching-summary-7b8a981ef0c5

+## Copyright Notice

+This package and its author are not affiliated with MLB or any MLB team.
+This API wrapper interfaces with MLB's Stats API.
+Use of MLB data is subject to the notice posted at http://gdx.mlb.com/components/copyright.txt.